You are here: Urology Textbook > Penis > Sexually transmitted diseases > Syphilis > Diagnosis and treatment

 Serologic Testing for syphilis

 The specific diagnosis of syphilis is achieved with Treponema pallidum hemagglutination test (TPHA) and Fluorescent Treponemal Antibody Absorption (FTA-Abs).
-The disease activity or screening for syphilis is done with Venereal Disease Research Laboratory (VDRL) or Rapid plasma reagin (RPR) tests:
+The disease activity syphilis (follow-up) is done with Venereal Disease Research Laboratory (VDRL) or Rapid plasma reagin (RPR) tests:

 Treponema pallidum hemagglutination test, enables a specific syphilis diagnosis through specific hemagglutination of red blood cells bound with Treponema.